 - Modest and appropriate attire - Dress pants or shorts (quarters 1 and 4 only for shorts, modest cargo pockets permitted for pants and shorts) and collared shirts for boys - Dresses, skirts, dress pants, dress shorts, or dress rompers (quarters 1 and 4 only for shorts, modest cargo pockets permitted for pants and shorts), collared shirts, or blouses for girls - Dresses and skirts must be of a modest length not to exceed 4" inches about the knee when measured from a kneeling position.
-These must pass the soda can test listed above.
 Rompers and shorts must come down to fingertip length on the thigh. - Sleeveless dresses or tops with a sweater, shrug, or cover up - Open-toed sandals with a back or strap around the heel